Roberts Research Group

 Fall and Winter terms; 3 credit hours

 Genetics and genomics research are rapidly generating scientific discoveries, technological advances, and clinical applications, each with important implications for medicine and public health.
-In order for the promise of the “genomics revolution” to be achieved, however, numerous ethical, legal and social implications (ELSI) will need to be addresses.
-This weekly seminar will address a wide range of ELSI issues involved in the following areas: implementation of genetic screening and testing in medical, public health and direct-to-consumer contexts; ethics of genetics research, including challenges around informed consent, data privacy, and return of individual research results; and legal and policy options for the regulation of genetic testing, genomic research, and precision medicine.
+For the promise of the “genomics revolution” to be achieved, however, numerous ethical, legal, and social implications (ELSI) will need to be addressed.
+This weekly seminar will address a wide range of ELSI issues involved in the following areas: implementation of genetic screening and testing in medical, public health, and direct-to-consumer contexts; ethics of genetics research, including challenges around informed consent, data privacy, and the return of individual research results; and legal and policy options for the regulation of genetic testing, genomic research, and precision medicine.

 Download THe Syllabus